An important Grade I listed house gets the surprising nod

 Our client’s house is a glorious example of 18th Century architecture, with fine brickwork including moulded external brick cornices.
 It also makes extensive use of flared headers in both Flemish and header bonded brickwork.

-William-Ellis had used a clever arrangement of partially blind windows and a high parapet in the North Wing to match the external elevation of the South Wing, but it meant that the internal layout was handicapped by low ceiling heights on the first floor with a number of compromised rooms and spaces behind the symmetrical façade.
+William-Ellis had used a clever arrangement of partially blind windows and a high parapet in the North Wing to match the external elevation of the South Wing, but it meant that the internal layout was handicapped by low ceiling heights on the first floor with a number of compromised rooms and spaces behind the symmetrical façade as he had simply stuck it over what was there.

-Unfortunately the fabric of William-Ellis’ wings had started to fail, but this presented the perfect opportunity to review the internal layouts and see if they could be brought up to modern standards and needs.
+Unfortunately, but perhaps fortunately, the fabric of William-Ellis’ wings had started to fail, which presented the perfect opportunity to review the internal layouts and see if they could be brought up to modern standards and needs.

 Our proposal was to reorganise the North service wing to improve the kitchen and formal dining facilities at ground floor level and to provide guest accommodation on the first floor and also to finally resolve the problem of the low ceiling heights and blind windows.